howardwu35/SIEM-Honeypot-Project/README.md

 - A Security Information and Event Management (SIEM) tool to correlate, visualize, and alert on attack patterns.

 The data collected is used for forensic analysis, intrusion detection, and crafting better defensive mechanisms.

 ---

+## Tools and Environments Used

+- **Microsoft Azure**: Cloud platform for hosting and managing resources.
+  - **Azure Virtual Machines**: Windows 10 VM deployed as a monitored target.
+  - **Azure Log Analytics Workspace**: Centralized tool for log collection and data analysis.
+  - **Microsoft Defender for Cloud**: Advanced threat protection and security insights.
+  - **Microsoft Sentinel**: SIEM (Security Information and Event Management) tool for aggregating and visualizing security events.

+- **PowerShell**: Scripting language used for automation, particularly for monitoring Event Viewer on the VM and logging failed login attempts.

+- **IPgeolocation API** (via [IPgeolocation.io](https://ipgeolocation.io/)): API to fetch geolocation data based on IP addresses, enabling mapping of login attempt origins in Microsoft Sentinel.

+- **Windows Event Viewer**: Integrated tool on Windows 10 VM used for system and security event logging, with a focus on EventID 4625 for tracking failed login attempts.

+---